tongsu-brown/DATA1030_project/README.md

 - Build and evaluate regression models (e.g. Gradient Boosting) to predict stress-thickness.
 - Analyze feature importance and model behavior using tools like SHAP.
 - Provide a fully reproducible pipeline from raw data to figures and final results.
+- Provide the prototype for the universal thin film stress model